 - Dental problems

-- Tetany (a collection of symptoms including muscle twitches and hand and foot spasms)
+- Tetany (a collection of symptoms including muscle twitches and hand and foot cramps and muscle spasms)

 People with Albright hereditary osteodystrophy may have the following symptoms: